Karumi/Rosie/README.md

 ####Named use cases

 Sometimes you need to specify use cases that are very similar to each other.
-To avoid creating multiple classes representing every use case, you can create a single ``RosieUseCase`` class with multiple methods.
+To avoid creating multiple classes representing every use case configuration, you can create a single ``RosieUseCase`` class with multiple methods.
 This is achieved by providing a name in the ``@UseCase`` annotation:

 ```java
 public class DoSomething extends RosieUseCase {